Made like valentino rossi's in the same place... since 1972

 Once an order is created and the garment is approved for production in Molvena, we will recieve 'confirmation' and production is scheduled.
 When the order's production date arrives, the measurements and photos are then referenced by one of three specialists who will digitally modify (stretch) the panels of an off-the-rack suit to accommodate the specified dimensions of the client.
 Then all the panels/logos/names/numbers are cut with the appropriate color of leather using laser leather cutting machines.
 All of the panels/logos/names/numbers and all the necessay accessories such as aluminum shoulder plates and knee and elbow armor (upwards of 200 or more

 individual pieces) are placed together in a tray that is then passed off to the seamstresses.
 The tray of items makes its journey down the sewing machine line where each individual seamstress will do her part.
 Once completed, the suit is passed off to a technical inspector who will make sure all the seams are properly done, all logos are properly attached, and all the colors correct.
 Thsi inspector will also clean and condition the suit before wrapping it in protective plastic for shipping.
-Usually, the finished product is delivered to the client within 3 months of the measuring event, but 5-6 months or longer is also possible for any number of reasons.
+Usually, the finished product is delivered to the client within 3 months of the measuring event, but a longer time is also possible for any number of reasons.

 Once delivered, it may be necessary for us to become involved again for an evaluation if the suit does not appear to fit properly.
 If it is determined that the suit does in fact need adjustment(s), then an After Sales process begins.
 Of course, we first want to make sure that the client understands how a technical leather garment is designed to fit.
 Dainese one-piece technical garments are designed through careful study of the body and its movements for the type of activity performed during professional competition.
 Whenever trying on a Dainese racing suit, the back protector must be inserted, and gloves, boots, and a racing under-suit must be worn together as a unit because the precise fit for the suit was designed with these items in mind.
 It is also important to understand the riding position on the motorcycle.
 One-piece suits are designed for super-sport bikes and so the riding position is more extreme: the trunk is